denisneuf/python-amazon-ad-api/README.md

 ### Marketplaces

 Marketplaces are used to define basically the [API endpoints](https://advertising.amazon.com/API/docs/en-us/info/api-overview#api-endpoints) Amazon need to use depending on the regions, by default it will use EU so if you are using one of the marketplaces that are under the Europe (EU).
-Covers UK, FR, IT, ES, DE, NL, AE, PL, and TR marketplaces.
+Covers UK, FR, IT, ES, DE, NL, AE, PL, and TR marketplaces you can skip.
 If you are using either North America (NA) or Far East (FE), you will need import from base and pass the marketplace as follows:

 ```javascript
 from ad_api.base import Marketplaces